wikipathways/wikipathways-database/README.md

 Technically, edits made using the pathway editor, PathVisio, also update the files here.
 However, most users do not need to worry about this.

+If you want to make edits to a pathway at WikiPathways, DO NOT create pull requests directly for this repo.
+Instead, use the PathVisio tool with the WikiPathways plugin to edit existing pathways and contribute new pathways.

 ## Development
 Please use caution when commit directly to this repository.
 Various GitHub Action are triggered by new commits.
 Please review the workflows in the `.github/workflows` directory and ask other developers on Slack if uncertain before making changes.